NathanStein1/HW-8-Landing-Page/README.md

 Bugs and future dev:
 1. Starting from 'work.html' breaks the page turn effect.
 Refreshing on the work.html page also breaks the page turn effect (only on the animation to the 'work.html' page).
 This has to do with the Swup library.
 2. Refactor for Mobile, especially the project grid.
-3. Fix the bug, then contribute to the Swup library myself
-4. OR build page transition myself in vanilla JS
+3. build page transition myself in vanilla JS, barbaJS, or React

 Thank you!